 Takdah is about 60kms from NJP (the nearest railhead) as well as Bagdogra (the nearest airport).
 It takes about 2.5-3 hours to reach Takdah by car from NJP or Bagdogra.
-Siliguri, the nearest town is about 52kms from Takdah, Darjeeling is 28kms away (about 1.5 hours by car) and Kalimpong about 40kms (2 hours).
+Township of Siliguri is about 52kms from Takdah, Darjeeling town is 28kms away (about 1.5 hours by car) and Kalimpong about 40kms (2 hours).

 Best time to visit Takdah

 October to March is the best time to visit Takdah and the nearby areas.
 This is the time the sky remains clear and you can enjoy the chill of the winter.

 Takdah is a developing tourism place and there aren't many hotels here.
 But luckily there is a great option.
 After all Takdah's history is firmly connected with the British colonial days and there can't be a better option than staying in a heritage bungalow which has been now converted into a guesthouse with modern amenities while retaining the original British architecture, sprawling lawns and the colonial aura.

 Takdah Club E.T Resort (Forest Rest House)